About Us - School Policy

 Should remote teaching become necessary, classes will take place at the same time of the class for a duration of 50 minutes.
 Students will continue to learn drawing and painting techniques from the instructor via an online platform (Google Meet and/or Zoom).
 More details will be provided should this change of circumstance occur.

-Emergency closings, weather related or otherwise, will be announced through www.artacademyofwestchester.com and announced in our answering machine, and sent to e-mail addresses provided on the registration form.
+Emergency closings, weather related or otherwise, will be announced through the e-mail addresses provided on the registration form.
 The Art Academy will be closed when Dobbs Ferry school closes due to inclement weather.
-We cannot guarantee a makeup class for every weather related closing as we are limited to the number of makeup classes we can provide.
+The Art Academy will make an effort to makeup these classes accordingly and time permitting; however, we do not guarantee makeup classes for all weather related school closings.
+We guarantee at least one makeup class for such closings.
+Makeup classes for inclement weather closings will take place on a Monday afternoon for classes taught by Mr. Saavedra.

-Classes missed due to the teacher's absence will be made up at the end of the session.
-Classes missed due to the student's absence are non-refundable.
-Students can makeup up to two classes per session by attending another class, space permitting.
+Classes canceled or postpone by the teacher will be made up at the end of the session on the same class day.
+Classes missed by the student are non-refundable.
+Students can only makeup up to one class per session by attending another class, space permitting.

 Withdrawals and Refunds

-The Art Academy reserves the right to cancel class and will refund Tuition or remaining tuition accordingly.
-Students who withdraw from class prior to or after the first class receive full refund, less $35 processing fee.
+The Art Academy reserves the right to cancel classes when necessary and will refund Tuition or remaining tuition accordingly.
+Students who withdraw from class prior to or after the first class receive full refund, less $45 processing fee.
 There are no refunds for withdrawals after the second class.
 Students that must withdraw from class for other reasons (misconduct or medical reasons, for example) will receive the remaining of the tuition.

 For more information write to email@example.com or call our office (914)844-9063